anjali-kushwaha/anjali-kushwaha/README.md

 - 💬 Ask me about **React**

-- 👯 I’m looking to collaborate on Flutter or MERN stack projects.
+- 👯 I’m looking to collaborate on React projects.

 - 📫 How to reach me **anjalikushwaha3012@gmail.com**